 Reaction & Thoughts:

 Anne Sullivan, lifelong teacher and companion to Keller, represents exactly that.
-Her tenacity is the driving force of the story.
+Sullivan’s determination is the driving force of the story.
 In attempting to remove Keller from the world of darkness and teach her to be self-sufficient, Sullivan managed to achieve the impossible — she was indeed a miracle worker.

 The Miracle Worker established Bancroft as a bona fide star and made Duke, at 16, the youngest person (up to that point) to have ever won the award.
-Also starring Inga Swenson (Miss Gretchen, TV’s Benson) as Helen’s mother, Andrew Prine (The Town That Dreaded Sundown) as Helen’s half-brother, and Beah Richards (In the Heat of the Night) as a maid.
+Also starring Inga Swenson (Miss Gretchen, TV’s Benson) as Helen’s mother, Victor Jory (The Fugitive Kind) as Helen’s father and Andrew Prine (The Devil’s Brigade) as Helen’s half-brother.
+Beah Richards (In the Heat of the Night) plays the Kellers’ maid.